All Episodes

 I guess everyone can understand this.

-Well, this is going on all over the country and they're training the military in urban warfare.
+Well, this is going on all over the country, and they're training the military in urban warfare.

 What's equally serious is the fact that they're cross-training law enforcement at these same facilities.

-more and more indoctrinated through the media to the idea of seeing troops on the streets.
+So it's a real situation, and people are getting more and more indoctrinated through the media to the idea of seeing troops on the streets.

 Are we going to think of these as the good old days?

-Well, you know, George Washington had some interesting
+Well, you know, George Washington had some interesting statements about government.

-The Founding Fathers had some attitudes about government, and things seem to have mutated to an inverted situation.
+And things seem to have mutated to an inverted situation.

-George Washington said, Government is not reason.
+And George Washington said, government is not reason.

 Government is not eloquence.